shydie/scheduling-app/README.md

 * [Google Chrome](https://google.com/chrome/)

 ## Installation
+You should create `.env` file.
-`.env` file is already created and contains default env variables
+`.default-env` file is already contains default env variables.
+You can use it as example to specify your own or just copy values from it.

 * `git clone <repository-url>` this repository
 * `cd scheduling-app`